 Journalists stopped at the border and subjected to prolonged, invasive questioning or who have their electronic devices searched or are asked to provide passwords.
 We count border stops even if we are unable to draw a direct connection between the stop and the journalist’s work activities, because the resistance of U.S. authorities to provide information makes it extremely difficult to identify the motive and because invasive questioning or device searches could jeopardize source confidentiality no matter the motive.
 Not every stop at the border is a press freedom violation, but we believe it is essential to capture patterns related to these stops.
 This category also includes cases where journalists are prevented from entering the country if it appears that their inability to enter the country is related to their work.

-Subpoenas issued by government prosecutors or agencies ordering journalists to testify in court.
-Subpoenas requested by private parties will not be included.
-This category also includes legal orders for the production of journalist records or work product, which may be targeted at journalists or at third parties who have access to the work product.
+Subpoenas or legal orders requiring journalists to testify in court or produce journalistic records or work product.
+This category also includes orders targeted at third parties who have access to journalistic records or work product.
 Because many subpoenas are not publicly reported and legal orders for journalist records are conducted with high levels of secrecy, the numbers in this category are likely to underestimate actual cases.

 Government employees or contractors investigated or prosecuted for disclosing information to journalists or media platforms.
 This category does not include leak cases where information was not leaked to the media.

 Journalists’ equipment searched or seized by law enforcement in the course of their work.